rubyAce71697/sticky-notes/README.rst

 * Hide All/ Show All notes at once
 * Set the title of match (default title: first 40 characters  of note - shown when note is collapsed)
 * Change color of notes (Colours will also show in the indicator and will change once the colour of note is changed)
-* Formatting Support (currently only bold is supported)
+* Formatting Support (Markdown Supported)
+* Expand/ Collapse All notes

 Instructions